Florentine Ghetto: Economy

-The Jews that lived in the Florentine Ghetto were restricted to the jobs that they could uphold, which in turn immensely affected their abilities to succeed into breaking the lower-middle class barriers that were in place for them.
+The Jews that lived in the Florentine Ghetto were restricted to the jobs that they could uphold, which in turn immensely affected their abilities to succeed in breaking the lower-middle class barriers that were in place for them.
 Economic activity within the Ghetto consisted almost solely of the selling of crafts and commerce in small shops.
-The Ghetto was geographically situated in close proximity to the Via dei Rigattieri, also known as the Street of the Second-hand dealers.
+The Ghetto was geographically situated close to the Via dei Rigattieri, also known as the Street of the Second-hand dealers.
 Similar to this street, the Ghetto became known for its merchants selling scraps and second-hand products.
 To the benefit of Jewish shopkeepers, the Ghetto was also conveniently located in the middle of the Mercato Vecchio, which was one of Florence's largest and most populated markets.
 As a result of its location, the Ghetto became "an integral part of the city's shopping district - or so it seemed to the Christian bargain hunters who dropped in during business hours to buy things on the cheap."
 Despite the obvious benefits that this situation poses, the Jews were still underwhelmed with their limited options in terms of occupations, especially during this time where the Ghetto was extremely straining on allowing the Jews to live a high quality of life.

 Abolition

-The gates of the Florentine Ghetto, which served to keep Jews in and Christians out, began to lose their function around 1755.
+The gates of the Florentine Ghetto, which served to keep Jews and Christians out, began to lose their function around 1755.
 Authorities that were in charge of inspecting the gates at midnight slowly stopped doing so.
-Around this time, the official obligation for the gate to be closed at midnight ended, however the Jews of the Ghetto still chose to perform this duty themselves for around 80 more years.
+Around this time, the official obligation for the gate to be closed at midnight ended, however, the Jews of the Ghetto still chose to perform this duty themselves for around 80 more years.
 On June 9, 1779, Jacob Bassano of Livorno, Angelo di Vita Finzi, and the two Rimini brothers David Salomone and Moisè Vita of Florence, who were the highest bidders, bought the Florentine Ghetto for 34,584 scudi.
 Although the Ghetto was purchased in 1779, the Jewish Council (Consiglio Israelitico) decided to officially stop closing the Ghetto gates at midnight in 1834.
-This action led to protests of Jews living in the Ghetto, who were apprehensive about their only source of protection for the schools, shops and homes no longer being enforced.
+This action led to protests of Jews living in the Ghetto, who were apprehensive about their only source of protection for the schools, shops, and homes no longer being enforced.
 In the Jewish Council's memorandum on the issue, it mentioned that "though it was the need to cut expenses, including the doorkeeper's salary, they also claimed the Jews' right to abandon a custom that recalled periods of humiliation and shame."
 Approximately one year after the Jewish Council decided to stop closing the Ghetto gates, in 1835, the gates became permanently attached to the side walls of the Ghetto.
 The Florentine police had no objections to this action, and at that time, the Florentine Ghetto officially ceased to exist.